DigitalHistory/scarborough-sveltekit-site/src/routes/+page.md

 The articles found on that page will have been produced under severe time pressure during a brief demonstration.
 Ordinary citation practice has been suspended for the sake of simplicity.

+## Technical note

+This website is built with [Svelte](https://svelte.dev/) components in the [SvelteKit](https://kit.svelte.dev/) server framework (for routing).
+CSS pased on [Milligram](https://github.com/milligram/milligram) (SASS version).
+Data for posts is captured from [this github repository](https://github.com/DigitalHistory/scarborough-history); Markdown and YAML from individual articles is [written to JSON stored here](https://lovely-youtiao-5c9c43.netlify.app/output.json) by the magic of [Netlify](https://www.netlify.com/).

 </div>

 <style lang="scss">